waltermateriais/docker-scientific-ubuntu-gpu/README.md

         rm -rf /tmp/libcudnn8*11.2*.deb
     ```

 1. Create and edit `.env` to match the values you expect.
-The following commented snippet illustrates a possible content of this file with the required variables.:
+The following commented snippet illustrates a possible content of this file with the required variables.
+A sample file is provided as [.env.sample](./.env.sample).
     ```bash
     # name of image, used to have parallel instances of this service.
     IMAGE_NAME=jupyterhub_gpu